TomasHubelbauer/svg-screencast/readme.md

 screenshots as quickly or slowly as the caller wants.
-The stamps of the frames are independent of real-time and if the caller provides screenshots faster than SVG screencast can process them, a runtime cache will hold onto them so that they all get processed in order eventually.
+The stamps of the frames are independent of real-time and if the caller provides screenshots faster than SVG screencast can process them, a runtime cache will hold onto them so that they all get processed in order eventually without stutter.

+### Offers an option to do the heavy lifting in a worker (Node-only for now)

+SVG Screencast can work in a mode where it runs in a worker thread, preventing the main thread from resource starvating even in cases where the SVG Screencast algorithm does some heavy lifting.
+Web Worker support is on the roadmap.

 ### Determines and replaces the damange area with shortest SVG representation